Takashi Sanada

 Takashi Sanada (眞田 卓, Sanada Takashi) is a Paralympic tennis player from Japan who won a series of national championships such as 2011 Osaka Open, Japan Open and Peace Cup (both 2011 and 2012).
 He also was a winner of international championships such as Taiwan Open and the Gauteng Open in South Africa.

+He won the 2023 US Open wheelchair doubles with Stéphane Houdet.

 He competed in wheelchair tennis at the 2020 Summer Paralympics.